Fox2Code/VirusGameHQ/README.md

 Remix of: https://github.com/carykh/VirusGame
 (This project fall under the same licence as the original project)

-You can downloads relases [here](https://github.com/Fox2Code/VirusGameHQ/releases)
+You can download releases [here](https://github.com/Fox2Code/VirusGameHQ/releases)

 ## Changes